-For transition risks, the Group expects policies and regulations related to climate change are becoming stricter.
-If the Group's existing compliance procedures and business operations could not fully comply with the new legal and regulatory requirements, it might incur additional compliance costs and the reputation of the Group may be adversely affected.
-In addition, the high-carbon emitting industry will suffer from higher cost, lower returns or asset devaluation.
+For transition risks, the Group expects policies and regulations related to climate change to be stricter.
+If the Group's existing compliance procedures and business operations could not fully comply with the new legal and regulatory requirements, it might incur additional compliance costs and adversely affect the reputation of the Group.
+In addition, the high carbon-emitting industry will suffer from higher cost, lower returns or asset devaluation.
 Related climate change risk might also impose an impact to the Group's investment and financing activities regarding related industries.

 To manage the above transition risks, the Group has taken an array of actions.
 First, the Group's management regularly monitors existing and emerging climate-related trends, policies and regulations and seek compliance consulting services to reduce legal risks.
-Second, the Group has gradually incorporated sustainability into its investment strategies and business operation.
+Second, the Group will gradually incorporate sustainability into its investment strategies and business operation.
 Various measures have been taken to protect the environment, including measures aimed at reducing GHG emissions as well as resources conservation.
 By going beyond current compliance requirements, the Group has a better chance to adapt swiftly to regulatory changes.